dokterbob/django-shopkit/docs/index.rst

-.. django-webshop documentation master file, created by sphinx-quickstart on Sat Nov  6 13:12:00 2010.
+.. django-shopkit documentation master file, created by sphinx-quickstart on Sat Nov  6 13:12:00 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to django-webshop's documentation!
+Welcome to django-shopkit's documentation!
 ==========================================

 Webshop framework for Django
 ----------------------------
-Similar to the way that Django is a web application framework, django-webshop is a webshop application framework.
+Similar to the way that Django is a web application framework, django-shopkit is a webshop application framework.
 It is, essentially, a toolkit for building customized webshop applications, for 'perfectionists with deadlines'.